Codecademy/docs/content/d3/concepts/interactivity/terms/ease/ease.md

   - 'paths/web-development'
 ---

-The **`.ease()`** method is specific to the D3.js library, which is primarily used for data visualization on the web.
-It allows you to control the timing and pacing of transitions in animations.
+The **`.ease()`** method is specific to the D3.js library, this is primarily used to add an easing effect to a transition.
+It allows to control the timing and pacing of transitions in animations.

 ## Syntax